Senate may be perilously close to passing liberal amnesty legislation

 Neither bill seemed to have any hope of gaining the 60 votes needed to pass it.

 Today, a third proposal emerged.
-Something called the “Common Sense Caucus” — consisting of some liberal Democrats and some very squishy Republicans — came up with a proposal that grants amnesty for the nearly two million and authorizes $25 billion for southern border security construction projects, but over the course of the next decade, not now.
+Something called the “Common Sense Coalition” — consisting of some liberal Democrats and some very squishy Republicans — came up with a proposal that grants amnesty for the nearly two million and authorizes $25 billion for southern border security construction projects, but over the course of the next decade, not now.

 As for chain migration, the proposal, as I understand it, bars “Dreamers” from sponsoring their parents or enabling hem to receive temporary status.
 In addition, legal permanent residents would be unable to sponsor their unmarried adult children until they become citizens.